KG416/mern-cash/README.md

 ## Starting develpment servers

-Running the these commands in a terminal does the following:
+Running the these commands in a terminal does the following

-- `npm start` (starts development server & connects to database)
+- `npm start` starts development server & connects to database
-- `npm run server` (starts develpment server WITH NODEMON & connects to database)
+- `npm run server` starts develpment server WITH NODEMON & connects to database

 ## Tools